James Laxer: Early life and family

-Laxer was born in Montreal, Quebec, on 22 December 1941 and was the son of Edna May (née Quentin) and Robert Laxer, a psychologist, professor, author, and political activist.
+Laxer was born in Montreal, Quebec, on 22 December 1941 and was the son of Edna May Quentin and Robert Laxer, a psychologist, professor, author, and political activist.
 His father was Jewish and his mother was from a Protestant family.
+Her father, Reverend A.P.
+Quentin, a missionary to China for 30 years, had changed the family name from Quirmbach around the time of World War I.

-Both were members of the Communist Party of Canada and its public face, the Labor-Progressive Party, with Robert Laxer being a national organizer for the party.
+Both of Laxer's parents were members of the Communist Party of Canada and its public face, the Labor-Progressive Party, with Robert Laxer being a national organizer for the party.
 The Laxers left the party, along with many other members, following Khrushchev's Secret Speech revealing Joseph Stalin's crimes, and the 1956 Soviet invasion of Hungary.
 James Laxer wrote about his experiences growing up during this period in his memoir Red Diaper Baby: A Boyhood in the Age of McCarthyism.
 His father came to serve as a significant influence on his political worldview.

 His paternal grandfather was a rabbi and his maternal grandfather was a minister and Christian missionary to China, where Laxer's mother was born.
 His brother, Gordon Laxer, became a political economist, author, and founder of the Parkland Institute.

 He received a Bachelor of Arts degree from the University of Toronto and Master of Arts (following approval of his thesis French-Canadian Newspapers and Imperial Defence, 1899–1914 in 1967) and Doctor of Philosophy degrees from Queen's University.
 He was an active student journalist both at The Varsity at the University of Toronto and later at the Queen's Journal and was elected president of Canadian University Press in 1965.